Back to Research

 Judiciary and Rule of Law

-Commercial dispute resolution is particularly slow, deterring investment and undermining contract enforcement.
-The High Court Division faces tens of thousands of pending writ petitions, while subordinate courts in district and upazila levels carry the bulk of the backlog.
-Criminal cases languish for years, with undertrial prisoners constituting a significant portion of the prison population.
-The human cost is immense: families caught in land disputes, businesses unable to enforce contracts, and citizens denied the protection of law.
+Commercial dispute resolution is the most investment-critical dimension.
+The High Court Division carries tens of thousands of pending writ petitions; subordinate courts in districts and upazilas carry the bulk of the caseload.
+Criminal cases languish for years, with undertrial detainees constituting a significant share of the prison population.
+The human cost is acute: families caught in land disputes, businesses unable to enforce contracts, and citizens denied timely justice.
+Slow enforcement raises the cost of doing business and contributes to FDI at 0.69% of GDP (UNCTAD/WB 2023).

 Parliamentary Oversight

-Bangladesh Parliament operates 50 standing committees, but their oversight function is weak.
-Committee hearings lack the investigative depth, public transparency, and follow-up enforcement that effective legislative oversight requires.
-Committee chairs are typically allocated by party loyalty rather than subject expertise, and opposition participation is often marginalized.
+Bangladesh Parliament operates 50 standing committees.
+Their oversight function remains weak: committee hearings lack the investigative depth, public transparency, and follow-up enforcement that effective legislative oversight requires.
+Chairs are typically allocated by party loyalty rather than subject expertise; opposition participation has historically been marginalized.
+A parliamentary reform package that mandates cross-party committee chairs and public evidence sessions would materially improve accountability without constitutional amendment.

 Chapter 5